 Not only did the JofA choose to do an article about this important topic, but they also went all in and gave it the cover.

-I’ve long been an advocate for mental illness awareness, and although I’m sure many jokes could be made here about my “crazy” behavior on this website over the years I’m being serious here.
+I’ve long been an advocate for mental illness awareness, and although I’m sure many jokes could be made here about my “crazy” behavior on this website over the years I’m being serious.
 It’s clear when browsing r/accounting that the “LOL depression” memes are often straddling so fine a line that you almost want to reach out to OP and ask with all seriousness, “you OK?”

 It was just a year ago that we learned about a PwC manager in Kenya who took his own life by falling from the 17th floor of his firm’s office.
 A few years prior, we discussed the tragic case of a Deloitte partner who took his own life, likely driven directly by stresses at work.
 Of course, when it comes to suicide it’s often fruitless to try and understand the motivation behind it, although a natural reaction as it’s human nature to try and make sense of such acts.

 Suicide is obviously an extreme example but what about public accountants’ overall mental well-being?
 To my knowledge, there’s no good study examining whether accountants are more or less disproportionately affected by mental illness than the general public.
 The JofA article tells us that in the United States per the National Institute of Mental Health (NIMH), in 2017 nearly 20% of adults lived with a mental illness, 7.1% of adults had at least one major depressive episode, and suicide was the 10th-leading cause of death.
-So, and I’m totally stealing a joke from Greg Kyte here, that means either a fifth of accountants or nearly the entirety of one Big 4 firm likely live with mental illness (Greg did it better, obviously: “Although it’s statistically improbable, all of the accounting profession’s mental illness could be concentrated in a single Big 4 firm.)
+So, and I’m totally stealing an old joke from Greg Kyte here, that means either a fifth of accountants or nearly the entirety of one Big 4 firm likely live with mental illness (Greg did it better, obviously: “Although it’s statistically improbable, all of the accounting profession’s mental illness could be concentrated in a single Big 4 firm.)

 The JofA article also confirms my suspicion that this issue is not researched, not for accountants anyway.